 International students and the SAT

-Last year, over 200,000 students took SAT® Program tests in over 175 countries outside the U.S. The SAT and SAT Subject Tests™ are offered overseas six times a year: in October, November, December, January, May, and June.
+Last year, students took SAT® Program tests in over 175 countries outside the U.S. The SAT and SAT Subject Tests™ are offered overseas six times a year: in October, November, December, January, May, and June.

 International test takers can choose from more than 1,000 international test centers listed online in the Student area of the website.
 A list of international test centers is also provided in the international edition of the The SAT Codelist, International Edition.
 Occasionally, supplementary test centers are opened on request where and when necessary.
 In most countries, students living more than 121 km (75 mi) from the nearest test center can request that we open a test center closer to their home.